Where divorce isn't more difficult than it has to be

 • Motion in Support of Request to Proceed As a Poor Person

-Depending on the circumstances, some forms may be unnecessary to start divorce proceedings.
-For example, spouses without kids don’t need to file a parenting plan or a presumed child support amount worksheet.
+Depending on circumstances, some forms may be unnecessary.
+For example, spouses without children don't need to file a parenting plan or a presumed child support amount worksheet.

 Residency Requirements